SepticNearby LogoSepticNearby.com

 What should I do before the truck arrives?

-To ensure a smooth service visit, please clear the driveway and the path to the septic tank of any vehicles, equipment, or obstacles.
-If you know where your tank lids are, clearing the grass or mulch off them is helpful.
-Finally, for the safety of your pets and the technician, please ensure all animals are securely contained indoors or in a fenced area away from the work zone.
+To ensure a smooth service visit, clear the path to the septic tank area.
+Move any vehicles, trailers, or equipment.
+If you know where your tank lids are, clearing grass or mulch off them is helpful.
+Finally, for the safety of your pets and the service technician, please ensure all dogs are securely inside or leashed away from the work area.

 Sources